brianmathews/PPTcrunch/README.md

 ## Requirements

-- Windows x64 with .NET 8 SDK (for building) or .NET 8 Runtime (for running)
+- Windows x64 or macOS (Apple silicon) with the .NET 8 SDK for building (self-contained builds include the runtime)
 - Internet connection for initial FFmpeg binary download (first run only)
 - Sufficient disk space for temporary files during processing
-- Write access to `C:\ffmpeg` directory (for FFmpeg binary storage)
+- Write access to the FFmpeg cache directory (`C:\ffmpeg` on Windows, `~/Library/Application Support/PPTcrunch/ffmpeg` on macOS)

 ## Troubleshooting

-1. **First run initialization**: On first use, the application will automatically download and initialize FFmpeg binaries to `C:\ffmpeg`
+1. **First run initialization**: On first use, the application will automatically download and initialize FFmpeg binaries to the cache directory (`C:\ffmpeg` on Windows, `~/Library/Application Support/PPTcrunch/ffmpeg` on macOS)
 2. **Permission errors**: Make sure you have write access to the directory containing the PPTX file
 3. **Large file processing**: Ensure sufficient disk space for temporary extraction and processing
 4. **GPU not being used**: The program will show NVENC availability during startup